-During the recording it is possible to generate new files on the fly to produce segmented recordings, without loosing frames between each file.
+During the recording it is possible to generate new files on the fly without losing frames between each file.

 It is possible to stream audio/video directly to the network, or through media servers, or to merge several clips into a single one, split a clip into smaller clips and transcode them to different formats.